arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 In this tutorial you learned how to use the OpenMV IDE to develop MicroPython scripts that then run on the Portenta board.
 You also learned how to configure the camera of the Vision Carrier board to be used for machine vision applications in OpenMV.
 Last but not least you learned how to interact with the built-in LEDs in MicroPython on the OpenMV firmware.

 # Next Steps
 -   Familiarize yourself with the OpenMV IDE.
-There are many other features that didn't get mentioned in this tutorial.
+There are many other features that didn't get mentioned in this tutorial (e.g. the Serial Terminal).
 -   Try out other machine vision examples that come with the OpenMV IDE (e.g. Face Detection).
 You can find them in the "Examples" menu.

 # Troubleshooting